ViewComponent/view_component/README.md

 ## Roadmap

+This gem is meant to serve as a precursor to upstreaming the `ActionView::Component` class into Rails.
+It also serves to enable the usage of `ActionView::Component` in older versions of Rails.

 Preliminary support for rendering components was merged into Rails `6.1.0.alpha` in https://github.com/rails/rails/pull/36388.

-This gem is meant to serve as a precursor to upstreaming `ActionView::Component` into Rails.
-It also serves to enable the usage of view components in older versions of Rails.
+Assuming `ActionView::Component` makes it into Rails `6.1`, this gem will then exist to serve as a backport.

 ## Compatibility

-`actionview-component` is tested for compatibility with all combinations of Ruby 2.5/2.6 and Rails 5.2.3/6.0.0.rc2/6.1.0.alpha.
+`actionview-component` is tested for compatibility with all combinations of Ruby `2.5`/`2.6` and Rails `5.2.3`/`6.0.0.rc2`/`6.1.0.alpha`.

 ## Installation
 Add this line to your application's Gemfile: